Steuben County, Indiana: History

 A Potawatomi chief, Baw Beese, led a band that was based at what later became known as Baw Beese Lake nearby in Michigan.
 His daughter Winona married Negnaska and lived in what is now Indiana.
 She was executed in the 1830s by her husband's people after she killed Negnaska for selling her pony.
-Winona's husband had pledged his rifle to Aaron B. Goodwin of Fremont for the use of a 5-gallon keg.
+Winona's husband had pledged his rifle to Aaron B. Goodwin of Fremont for the use of a five-gallon keg.
 The Indians had the keg filled with whiskey at Nichols' store in Jamestown, and he took all the money they had.
-Negnaska sold his wife Winona's pony in order to pawn his rifle.
+Negnaska sold his wife Winona's pony to pawn his rifle.
 Winona owned the pony outright, either as a gift from her father or having bought it with her own money.
 She killed Negnaska in anger for selling what was hers.
 Winona was held by the tribe for a few hours until her husband's nearest relative arrived to execute her.
 As was their custom, he stabbed her to the heart as she had her husband.

 John D. Barnard and Sheldon Havens encountered the Potawatomi group after the execution; they helped them move the bodies to a nearby grave that had been dug.
-The Indians did not bury the bodies until after the white men were out of sight.
-But Dr. B.F.
+The Indians did not bury the bodies until after the white men were out of sight, but Dr. B.F.
 Sheldon found out about it and exhumed the bodies for dissection a few days later, outraging the mourning Potawatomi.
-About two weeks later some Potawatomi returned the keg to Goodwin and tried to retrieve Negnaska's rifle, but Goodwin pretended not to know the man had been killed and refused to release the rifle to his friends.
+About two weeks later, some Potawatomi returned the keg to Goodwin and tried to retrieve Negnaska's rifle, but Goodwin pretended not to know the man had been killed and refused to release the rifle to his friends.